kacperosko/velocity-clean-versions/README.md

 >> Clean unused versions from Org and keep -n only
 >>
 >> options:
 >>   -h, --help                 show this help message and exit
 >>   -u USER, --user USER       Target Org username or sfdx alias
 >>   -t TYPE, --type TYPE       which elements will you remove the version, 'os' 'ip' 'all'
->>   -c COUNT, --count COUNT
->>                         how many versions to leave on target Org
+>>   -c COUNT, --count COUNT    how many versions to leave on target Org excluding Activated Version
 ```

 ## Exampple